 Special Note: This course is designed to be a unique learning experience.
 Field experiences are central to the learning.
-The formal field visits involve going to the Winnebago and Omaha Indian Reservations, going to an African-American church, and having lunch at an immigrant family's Mexican restaurant in South Omaha.
+The formal field visits involve going to the Winnebago and Omaha Indian Reservations, going to an African-American church in Omaha, and visiting with an immigrant family at their Mexican restaurant in South Omaha.
 The rest of the visits are the student's choice, but must be a total of nine experiences in all